-What defines the beauty of a city depends on various factors such as landscape, building style, cleanliness, tranquillity, people, etc. Colors also play an essential role in bringing extraordinary beauty to a city.
-The following are the most colorful cities in the world.
+What defines the beauty of a city depends on various factors such as landscape, building style, cleanliness, tranquillity, people, etc. Colours also play an essential role in bringing extraordinary beauty to a city.
+The following are the most colourful cities in the world.

-Some cities are historic and elegant; some are light and modern, and some are so colorful that you can’t believe your eyes, these colorful cities will add a touch of dynamism to your next vacation.
-The following are the most colorful places in the world.
+Some cities are historic and elegant; some are light and modern, and some are so colourful that you can’t believe your eyes, these colourful cities will add a touch of dynamism to your next vacation.
+The following are the most colourful places in the world.

 Busan, South Korea